 For people working in a test or development role, virtualization is a key to being more productive.
 The ability to have a number of different virtual machines (VMs), each with its own operating system that's ready to go at the click of a mouse, is a huge time-saver.
-Simply start up whichever VM has the operating system.
-You no longer need to install a clean operating system.
+Simply start up whichever VM has the operating system that you need.
+You no longer need to continually reinstall the OS for every test session; instead, you can revert to a known good state to start the test cycle over.
 Also, by using the snapshot functionality, users can quickly move between known states in the VM.

-With Hyper-V's rich Windows Management Interface (WMI) interfaces, testing can be started automatically.
+With Hyper-V's rich Windows Management Interface (WMI) interfaces, testing can start automatically.
 By scripting both Hyper-V and the operating system to be tested, testers can run a script that starts the VM, installs the latest build, and performs the necessary tests against it.